 Annual operating budgets are prepared for the general, water plant and wastewater treatment plant funds by the District's consultants.
 The budgets reflect resources expected to be received during the current year and expenditures expected to be incurred.
 The Board of Directors is required to adopt the budgets prior to the start of its fiscal year.
 The budgets are not a spending limitation (a legally restricted appropriation).
-The original budget of the general fund was amended during fiscal 2023 and the budgets of the water plant fund and wastewater treatment plant fund were not amended during fiscal 2023.
+The original budget of the general fund, the water plant fund and the wastewater treatment plant fund were not amended during fiscal 2024.